Spring Cleaning Checklist

 How does it enter homes and buildings?
 We know radon comes from the earth.
 The majority of homes in the United States are built in direct contact with the...

-Radon is the leading cause of lung cancer among non-smokers in the United States and the second leading cause overall, only behind smoking.
-It is estimated that radon gas...
+Radon is the leading cause of lung cancer among non-smokers in the United States and the second leading cause overall, following smoking.
+Worldwide, radon exposure is linked to about...

 Enter your zip code to learn about the radon levels near you.